tum-pbs/pbdl-book/physgrad-nn.md

 While SIP training can find vastly more accurate solutions, there are some caveats to consider.
 %
 First, an approximately scale-invariant physics solver is required.
 While in low-dimensional $x$ spaces, Newton's method is a good candidate, high-dimensional spaces require some other form of inversion.
-Some equations can locally be inverted analytically but for complex problems, domain-specific knowledge may be required.
+Some equations can locally be inverted analytically but for complex problems, domain-specific knowledge may be required, or we can employ to numerical methods (coming up).

-Second, SIP uses traditional first-order optimizers to determine $\Delta\theta$.
+Second, SIP focuses on an accurate inversion of the physics part, but uses traditional first-order optimizers to determine $\Delta\theta$.
-As discussed, these solvers behave poorly in ill-conditioned settings which can also affect SIP performance when the network outputs lie on different scales.
+As discussed, these solvers behave poorly in ill-conditioned settings which can also affect SIP performance when the network outputs lie on very different scales.
-Some recent works address this issue and have proposed network optimization based on inversion.
+Thus, we should keep inversion for the NN in mind as a goal.

 Third, while SIP training generally leads to more accurate solutions, measured in $x$ space, the same is not always true for the loss $L = \sum_i L_i$.
 SIP training weighs all examples equally, independent of their loss values.
 This can be useful, but it can cause problems in examples where regions with overly small or large curvatures $|\frac{\partial^2L}{\partial x^2}|$ distort the importance of samples.